Skip to Main Content

 Defining A.I. - Concepts and technologies

-Today, the term artificial intelligence is often used as an umbrella term under which various types, concepts or specific technologies may be categorized.
+Artificial Intelligence is often used as an umbrella term.
+It categroizes various types, concepts or specific technologies.

 Please note: The terminology around A.I. is not being used consistently across resources, especially when it comes to A.I. typology.
 While definitions are mostly consistent in regards to A.I.-related technologies, the interchangeable use of some terms around types of A.I. can lead to confusion.
 UVic Libraries will vet and include resources here, that might help clarify A.I.-related terminology and that make it more comprehensive.